Slenderman00/PyTor/README.md

 # PyTor 🔥
 PyTor is a simple framework that enables the automatic creation of new Tor sessions.
 PyTor is created with asynchronous opperations in mind.

+PyTor supports as many sessions as you have available ports

 ## Usage 🤌
 ~~~python